Security Awareness Training: What Does a Phishing Email Look Like?

 Urgency Is the Reddest Red Flag

-That’s the whole point of email – it waits for the user to be ready for it.
-Manufactured urgency is one of the easiest ways to get a user to stop thinking critically and mindlessly click.
+Any email that says, “login immediately,” “click here now” or “action required” is bogus.
+Nothing via email is sent with explicit urgency.
+That’s the whole point of email communication as it waits for the user to be ready for it.
+Manufactured urgency is one of the easiest ways to get a user to stop thinking critically and mindlessly click a malicious link.
 Be wary of an email requesting immediate attention.
-If it was that important, they would have called you or walked over to your desk.
+If it were that important, they would have called you or walked over to your desk.

-Wire Transfers/Receipt of Payment
+Wire Transfers/Receipt of Payment (Spear Phishing)

 Attachments

 How do threat actors attempt to fool you regarding attachments?
-They may change the file name so it reads as “Proposal.PDF” but when you download the file you notice at the bottom of your browser it says “Proposal.pdf.exe” – that’s an executable file program and potentially malicious.
+They may change the file name so it reads as “proposal.pdf” but when you download the file you notice at the bottom of your browser it says “proposal.pdf.exe” – that’s an executable file program and potentially malicious.

 Threat actors also might send you a zip file (.zip) that could have any number of malicious files within it.
 It’s important to be critical about these attachments.
 Don’t open an attachment unless you have checked these factors and most importantly, you were expecting the attachment.